yosi-dediashvili/SubiT/design/development.md

 verifying that exceptions are raised, and the right output is returned etc.
 2. [unittest](https://docs.python.org/2/library/unittest.html) - for testing
 module flow and more complex function/module behavior.

+### Structure

+Each file in the **src** that has test written for it, should have its corresponding file in the **tests** directory.
+The directory structure should be identical to the src directory.
+The tests file names should start with `test_` and followed by the original file name.

+For example, the file `title.py`, will have a test file named `test_title.py`.

+If a some file in the **src** has only doctests, it should have a test file also in the **tests** directory, and the tests will take care of the doctest execution.